stasm/raptor-compare/README.md

     $ make raptor

-Then, run the desired perf test and save the output to a JSON file:
+Then, run the desired perf test:

-    $ raptor test coldlaunch --runs 30 --output json --app music > file1.json
+    $ raptor test coldlaunch --runs 30 --app music --metrics my_test.ldjson

+Raptor will print the output to `stdout`.
+The raw data will be saved in the `ldjson` file specified in the `--metrics` option.
+The data is appended so you can runmultiple tests for different revisions and apps and `raptor-compare` will figure out how to handle it.
+All testing is conducted relative to the first result set for the given app.

 [Raptor]: https://developer.mozilla.org/en-US/Firefox_OS/Automated_testing/Raptor